– Nov 4, 2016, the day The Paris Agreement came into force

 That’s interesting.
 I imagine that varies by country?

 In other countries, we’re really focusing on cities.
 By 2050 over 60% of people will live in urban centers, with a large majority in Africa or Asia.
-We also looking at the expansion of cities there and what that does to infrastructure.
+We also look at the expansion of cities there and what that does to infrastructure.
 We’re trying to figure out what types of industries can thrive and what types of incentives are needed.
 New growth could require more support to reduce the risk for renewables.

 I look at Uruguay and Tunisia as examples.
 When governments have offered incentives [for instance, a tax break to cover training or insurance for a solar farm], they have helped to unlock the flow of funding into renewable innovations.